microbit-foundation/dev-docs/software/micropython.md

 A utility for flashing the BBC micro:bit with Python scripts and the MicroPython runtime.
 You pronounce the name of this utility “micro-flash”. ;-)

 It provides two services:
-    - A library of functions to programatically create a hex file and flash it onto a BBC micro:bit.
+    - A library of functions to programmatically create a hex file and flash it onto a BBC micro:bit.
     - A command line utility called uflash that will flash Python scripts onto a BBC micro:bit.

 - [microFS](https://microfs.readthedocs.io/en/latest/)